samupino/bestmessina-website/CONTRIBUTING.md

 5. Admire the new page in the local version of the website (see the paragraph on [running the website locally](#run-the-website-locally)).
 6. Add the Italian translation for the navbar item in `i18n/it/code.json` and the page in `i18n/it/docusaurus-plugin-content-pages/`.
 7. Admire the Italian translation in the local version of the website (you will need to run the specific terminal command for Italian).

+## Automatic deployment

+The "deployment" is the act of publishing the website to the internet.
+In the previou steps, you have leaarned how to make changes to your local vesion of the website and see them by "running the website locally".
+However, these changes will be visible only to you and to the other developers that clone the repository as you did.
+If you navigate to the real website URL you will not see yout changes yet.
+This is to let you develop the website without others see your half-done work.

+When you are satisfied with your changes, you need to "deploy" the new version of the website, so that the changes are applied to the real URL.
+This repository performs automatic deployment every time you push a new commit on the `master` branch.
+The deployment takes about 2-3 minutes, and you can see if it succeded or failed as a green check mark in the [commits list](https://github.com/samupino/bestmessina-website/commits/master/).

+Keep in mind that we have a limit of around 2000 free automatic deployments per month.
+They should be more than enough, but consider that we have no control over this number and it may be reduced in the future.

+### How does the automation work

+The automation runs on [CircleCI](https://circleci.com/), an external online service that can be connected to a GitHub repository.

+Every time a new commit is pushed on `master`, a CircleCI workflow will be triggered.
+The workflow can execute multiple jobs, and this repository defined a job for deployment.
+You can see the configuration into the [config.yml](./circleci/config.yml) file.
+If you want to see the details and history of jobs run for this repository, or if you want to inspect a failure, ask to be added as a member of the CircleCI organization.

+During the deployment, the communication with TopHost is performed using the FTP protocol.
+You can see the code in the `/scripts` folder.